2024-Hanium-Project/Robust-Oneclass-AD/readme.md

 | **VAD**      | AUROC          | 84.5   | **87.0**  |

 > Evaluated on MVTec-AD, Valeo Anomaly Dataset (VAD), and VisA.
 ---

+## 📈 Result Analysis

+Our experiments demonstrate that **SK-RD4AD significantly improves anomaly localization**, particularly in datasets with complex textures (e.g., VisA) or subtle defects (e.g., VAD).
+The introduction of **non-corresponding skip connections** enables better flow of spatial detail into deeper layers, allowing the model to detect fine-grained anomalies more precisely.

+- On **VisA**, the Pixel AUPRO improved by **+21.2**, showing enhanced ability to localize structural anomalies in PCB data.
+- On **VAD**, the model showed better generalization across real-world driving scenarios, achieving **+2.5 AUROC** gain.
+- Even on **MVTec**, where performance is already strong, the model shows consistent gains, indicating stability.

+These results validate the hypothesis that **feature loss in deep layers** is a core limitation in prior work, and that **skip-connected reverse distillation** can effectively address this issue.

+---